Diptipathak2007/cohort3.0web3/contracts/Notes.md

 Mappings:
 In solidity,a mapping is a data structure that allows you to store and look up key-value pairs.its similar to hash table or dictionary in other programming languages

+there are two types of arrays in solidity
+1.fixed size arrays-arrays where the size is defined when the array is created,and it cannot be changed afterwards 2.dynamic arrays-arrays where the size can change dynamically durning execution

+Struct:
+In solidity,a struct is a custom data type that allows you to group multiple variables(of different types )together into a single unit

+Memory vs stack vs storage
+In solidity,memory,stack and storage are three different locations where data can be stored.each has its own charcateristics,use cases and costs

+1.Storage:
+storage refers to the persistent data that is saved on the blockchain.it is used for state variables that you declare at the contract level Data stored in storage is written to the blockchain and remains there permanently,across function calls and transactions,until it is explicitly modified

+writing to storage is costly in terms of gas because it requires changes to the blockchain state,which involves network consensus and storage allocation on the blockchain.

+2.Memory
+Memory refrers to temporary data storage that only exists during the execution of a function.it is cheaper than storage because it is not stored on blockchain and is only kept in the node,s memory while the function is executing.once the function finishes the execution,the data is discarded

+3.stack
+The stack in solidity is a limited,low-level data structure used to store small,temporary values that are used during the execution of a function.it is akin to a "call stack" in other programming languages.when you call a function,the evm pushes temporary values(uch as function arguments and local variables)onto the stack.